1.2-Flow_user_interface-header.jpg

 Shows real-time tracking of the evolution of LUFS and dynamic range over time in two different visualizations.
 The Dynamic Range is expressed as Peak to short-term Loudness Ratio (PSR) and the LUFS shows short term LUFS.
 On the left-hand side, the views also show distribution of all LUFS and dynamic range measurements on your track.
 The marker can be dragged to set a reference level for both LUFS and dynamic range.

 How to use the Dynamic Range visualization: Drag the marker to the desired dynamic range level.
 Values below the marker means that you have less dynamic range and that your track might sound too compressed.
 A rule of thumb is to keep dynamic range (PSR) above at least 8.
-Or, you can check the dynamic range for a reference track by using Flow Mastering Suite, or by using another PSR meter.
+Or, you can check the dynamic range by feeding a reference track into the sidechain input.

 The Loudness visualizations can be customized by selecting the following options: